Miscellanea¶

 and real user privileges known from Unix-like systems.
 The effective

-user is stored in request.user
+user is stored in request.user field, while the real in

 On-the-fly means that current session variables are preserved while changing effective user, which may be also a pitfall if some code stores there data directly connected with current user scope.